to place it on page-->

 How to Crochet the Parquet Stitch and Free Beginner Pattern

-Crochet the Parquet Stitch by Janice Jones
+Crochet the Parquet Stitch by Janice Jones, Certified Crochet Instructor (CKC)

 Crochet parquet stitch worked in varigated worsted weight yarn.

-Benefits of learning How to Crochet the Parquet Stitch
+Benefits of Learning How to Crochet the Parquet Stitch

 The crochet parquet stitch can be adapted to suit various styles and preferences, allowing you to customize your projects to reflect your unique taste.
+For example, you can create the crochet parquet stitch in a solid color, different colors, or use a variegated yarn for yet a third look.
+I'll discuss those customizations shortly.

 Crochet parquet stitch closeup crocheted with worsted weight yarn